-Assange Interview: Wiki Leak’s Julian Assange Says Democratic Party Emails Didn’t Come From Russia
+Assange Interview: WikiLeaks’ Julian Assange Says Democratic Party Emails Didn’t Come From Russia

 The incoming president responded to the information with agreement.
 “Julian Assange said ‘a 14 year old could have hacked Podesta’ – why was DNC so careless?
 Also said Russians did not give him the info!”
 Trump tweeted Wednesday morning in response to Assange’s interview.

 Trump has tweeted a number of times about his disbelief in the hacking claim.
 On Dec.
-12 he tweeted, “Unless you catch “hackers” in the act, it is very hard to determine who was doing the hacking.
+12 he tweeted, “Unless you catch ‘hackers’ in the act, it is very hard to determine who was doing the hacking.
 Why wasn’t this brought up before election?”

 Despite Julian Assange’s interview and Trump’s claims to the contrary, the U.S. intelligence community continues to maintain that Russians definitely influenced the elections.
 State department spokesman John Kirby said the administration is “100 percent certain in the role that Russia played” to CNN on Tuesday.